lgmorand/training-aks-lab2/_entries/04-02 identity.md

 ##### Check that the application is working fine

-You will first check front logs to be sure that there is no error connecting to redis backend and then check the application in your browser.
+You will first check front logs to be sure that there is no error connecting to redis backend and then check the application.

 {% collapsible %}